mikecarlton/bluekvm/README.md

     keyboard=dc-2c-26-d6-41-d2
     display1=18
     ```
     Where the keyboard value is copied from the paired keyboard listed by blueutil and the display1 value is selected from the ddcctl table.
-If you want a second display to also be switched, add another entry like `display2=18`
+If you want a second display to also be switched, add another entry like this: `display2=18`

 1. Copy the `bluekvm.sh` script to `/usr/local/bin`: